Guide to the Upper School 2022-2023

 ADVANCED SPANISH LITERATURE (1 credit)

 Advanced Spanish Literature prepares the students to take the Advanced Placement Spanish Literature Examination.
 The 38 works selected expose students to a wide variety of genres and types of discourse and enable the students to trace the history of Spanish prose from Don Juan Manuel to modern times through some of its most brilliant writers.
 Since the course is, for the most part, student-centered, class participation is very important, giving students the opportunity to further develop their communicative competence.
 Discussions may be conducted by the whole class or one or two students may guide the discussion of the work being studied.
 The teacher’s role is to guide the discussion from time to time, suggest ideas, and ensure that appropriate Spanish is used.
 The students also write essays based on the themes, characters and philosophical and psychological issues found in the readings.
 The skills emphasized are those of expressing opinions and speaking persuasively.
-In addition to giving students the opportunity to develop their speaking, reading, writing, and listening abilities, the intent is to expose them to as many opportunities as possible to explore the cultures of the Spanishspeaking world.
-All students in the class are required to take the Advanced Placement Exam.
+In addition to giving students the opportunity to develop their speaking, reading, writing, and listening abilities, the intent is to expose them to as many opportunities as possible to explore the cultures of the Spanish speaking world.
+AP Test Optional.

 Prerequisite : Spanish Language and Literature